 Kristen Stants joined Magenta as Chief People Officer in January 2020.
-Prior to joining Magenta, Ms. Stants was the VP of Talent Strategy at Alexion Pharmaceuticals Inc. from October 2017 to December 2019 where she was responsible for talent acquisition and leadership development.
-Prior to Alexion, Ms. Stants worked in multiple capacities at Patheon Pharmaceuticals Inc., including as VP, Global Talent Management from January 2016 to October 2017 and as VP, HR Business Partner, Global Pharmaceutical Development from January 2016 to August 2016, and spent ten years at Biogen Inc., where she most recently held the position of Senior Director, Human Resources Business Partner (HRBP), R&D from May 2013 to December 2016.
+Prior to joining Magenta, Ms. Stants was the Vice President of Talent Strategy at Alexion Pharmaceuticals Inc. from October 2017 to December 2019 where she was responsible for talent acquisition and leadership development.
+Prior to Alexion, Ms. Stants worked in multiple capacities at Patheon Pharmaceuticals Inc., including as Vice President, Global Talent Management from January 2016 to October 2017 and as Vice President, Human Resources Business Partner, Global Pharmaceutical Development from January 2016 to August 2016, and spent ten years at Biogen Inc., where she most recently held the position of Senior Director, Human Resources Business Partner (HRBP), R&D from May 2013 to December 2016.
 Ms. Stants' early career began in management consulting at Hewitt Associates (now Aon Hewitt) where she led the research for Fortune Magazine's 100 Best Companies to Work For.
-Ms. Stants completed a Master of Industrial and Labor Relations, with a concentration in Organizational Behavior, from Cornell University and earned a Bachelor of Science in Psychology and Business from the University of Oregon.
+Ms. Stants completed a Master of Industrial and Labor Relations, with a concentration in Organizational Behavior, from Cornell University and earned a B.S. in Psychology and Business from the University of Oregon.